Young Sociologist of the Year

 • Topic 7 Globalisation and identity

 - Word count 800-1,000 words

-- The teacher will select the “top 3” essays within the class and submit to UCD Sociology for assessment
+- The teacher will select the “top 3” essays from the class and submit to UCD Sociology and the SAI for assessment

 - Up to a maximum of 3 essay submissions per class is permitted